Website Accessibility Statement

 - Repair or replace non-compliant “Google Custom Search” feature, which contains in-line styling and input errors (Level A).

-- Recode the compliance errors in the “Net Price Calculator” and the “ED Gainful Employment Disclosure” templates, which are both provided by the U.S. Department of Education (Level A).
+- Replace the compliance errors in the “Net Price Calculator” and the “ED Gainful Employment Disclosure” templates, which are both provided by the U.S. Department of Education (Level A).